Marco Andretti: 12 Hours of Sebring

 Andretti drove in the ALMS Sebring 12-hour endurance race for the Andretti Green Racing XM Satellite Radio car in March 2008.
 He was able to put in times in the 1-minute 48-second range that neither of his co-drivers was able to match.
 Although the car was retired early from the race, it was in the position for a podium finish.

 On July 12, 2008, Andretti raced in the American LeMans race at Lime Rock Park, Conn in the AGR XM Acura.
 Later that same day, he raced in the IndyCar Series race in Nashville.

 Andretti, Franck Montagny, and Tony Kanaan raced at the Petit Le Mans on October 4, 2008.
-A late-race incident retired the #26 XM Radio Acura early, with a seventh-place finish in LMP2 and 16th overall.
+A late-race incident retired the No. 26 XM Radio Acura early, with a seventh-place finish in LMP2 and sixteenth overall.

 GRAND-AM Rolex Sports Car Series

 Andretti made his Rolex Sports Car Series debut in the 2012 24 Hours of Daytona, driving the No. 2 Starworks Motorsport Riley-Ford with Ryan Hunter-Reay, Michael Valiante, Scott Mayer and Miguel Potolicchio, finishing 10th overall.